The Holy Island of Lindisfarne is a unique place to visit and stay in the Northeast of England.

-As I wandered towards Lindisfarne Castle, it’s obvious that the tide is low as the place is much busier with a fresh batch of daily visitors.
-A big reminder as to why I would recommend you stay on Holy Island when you explore Northumberland.
+As I wandered towards Lindisfarne Castle, it was obvious that the tide is low as the place is much busier with a fresh batch of daily visitors.
+This a big reminder as to why I would recommend you stay on Holy Island when you explore Northumberland.

 Useful links for your Holy Island trip

 Ready to get planning and check these links for 24 hours on Holy Island of Lindisfarne.

 Tours + Acommodation

 - Explore day trips and tours with Get Your Guide

 - Find the best deals on hotels with Booking.com

 - Explore what to do and where to eat with Tripadvisor

 - Find local information on the Holy Island website.